 Anthony Perkins is perfect in reprising his role, something that rarely goes right in sequels, particularly with the time distance involved in this one.
 Anthony retained his thin boyish figure and when we don't see the lines on his face, he stands with the guile-less, unassuming innocence of a child.
 Norman remains a boy that never grew up.
 Only his body is getting old.

 Meg Tilly is perfect as well as the flawed innocent we fear for.
 Mary is the kind of woman who is drawn to troubled men and few get more troubled than Norman.

 SFX master, Albert Whitlock (THE CAR)'s visual effects oppress Norman's world and to this day, cannot be duplicated by cgi (soon, no doubt, but not yet).

-From motel to house, Production Designer John W. Corso and Set Decorator Jennifer Polito and Art Director (XXX) allow Norman to walk through a faithfully reconstructed environment suffused with the memories we recall from the original, only now in color.
+From motel to house, Production Designer John W. Corso and Set Decorator Jennifer Polito allow Norman to walk through a faithfully reconstructed environment suffused with the memories we recall from the original, only now in color.

-And then there's Tom Holland (CHILD'S PLAY)'s excellent script, which was effectively told by Director Richard Franklin.
+And then there's Tom Holland (CHILD'S PLAY, FRIGHT NIGHT)'s excellent script, which was effectively told by Director Richard Franklin.
 Richard knew exactly where the camera needed to be with every frame.
 Master Cinematographer, Dean Cundy (John Carpenter's THE THING, ESCAPE FROM NEW YORK), skin crawlingly effective use of light, made the most of every shot: Fractured shadows fall across Norman's face as he unravels.
 Combined with a nerve jangling score by Jerry Goldsmith (ALIEN), PSYCHO II unfolds in a way that surely would have made Alfred Hitchcock proud.